mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The following section examines this shift in thinking through one of those themes, that of roles and modes of interaction between participants.

-#### Revisiting the research questions based on the evolution of the learning design. - REALLY EDIT DOWN
+#### S2b - Revisiting the research questions based on the evolution of the learning design. - REALLY EDIT DOWN

 <!-- SEE IF THIS FITS BETTER AT THE END OF CH.3.
 BUT WRITE FOR HERE FOR NOW -->

 Bakker offers guidance in the formulation of research questions in DBR studies which are relevant to this thesis [@bakker_design_2018].
 He promotes HOW and WHAT CONSIDERATIONS formulation of question to be represent the exploratory nature of DBR approaches and to increase the possibility of possible generalisation without over promising in terms of projecting beyond the embedded nature of the findings as embedded in the context of the study.

 Because the process of both formative intervention and DBR is exploratory with no set starting hypothesis, the process of formulation of RQs necessary one which is revisited as the process unfolds.
-This section considers some of those revisions as a way to futher explore detail of that evolutionary process.

 ##### S2b - RQ2 & 3 - Importance of GDPs already present and shift to agency